notlimey/cra-template-srt/README.md

 ## Default Helmet
 Default helmet is the default react-helmet that comes with this template.
 It is made to make it easier for you to keep good SEO on your website with as little as possible work.

+### Parameters
+`Title` The title of the website.
+You don't have to set the title each time, you can just set a default title in the DefaultHelemet file.